uwrobotics/MarsRover2019-firmware/README.md

     Find the application .bin file, located in the build/app directory.

-	For Ubuntu 16.04
+	For Ubuntu

     - Install libusb `sudo apt install libusb-1.0-0-dev`
-    - Drag and Drop .bin file into NODE_F091RC folder
+    - Drag and Drop .bin file into NODE_F091RC device folder

 	For Windows

+    - Drag and Drop .bin file into NODE_F091RC device folder OR if this does not work or debugging is required:
     - Download [st-link utility](http://www.st.com/content/st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-programmers/stsw-link004.html).
 Scroll down to Get Software
     - connect USB to nucleo board and open st-link utility
     - load code by going to Target->Program and browse for .bin file

 	For Mac
-    - Drag and Drop .bin file into NODE_F091RC disk (Will show up like other usb devices after connecting) or run `cp build/blinky_out.bin /Volumes/NODE_F091RC/`
+    - Drag and Drop .bin file into NODE_F091RC disk

     After deploying, the Nucleo will begin to flash red and green.
 Once the LED stays green, power-cycle the board by unplugging and replugging the 5V connector on the Nucleo.